-With the proxy-based approach to website translation, technologies are used to leverage the content and structured code of your flagship website.
+With the proxy localisation approach to website translation, technologies are used to leverage the content and structured code of your flagship website.
 This makes it easy to translate, deploy and operate multilingual versions.
 This approach can be fully turn-key, meaning it requires little to no customer-side effort to launch or maintain localised websites or manage workflows.

 Since localised sites are built from your flagship site's content and code, the user experience and functionality is consistent across all sites.
 This continuity also ensures that new content is swiftly-and automatically-detected, translated and published.

 - Proxy-based translation simplifies the translation process, and eliminates the complexity and effort that traditionally goes with website translation.

 - Future-proof solution, no matter what CMS you change to, use you keep your translations.

 - Translation proxies are easy to implement, making them a less expensive way to test a new international market strategy before deciding on a more complex translation method.